Passage of the Nile

 - See the spot where the Nile drains into the Mediterranean Sea

-- Travel from the source to the mouth of the Nile by land transport only: coach/train/boat
+- Travel from the source to the mouth of the Nile by surface travel only: coach/boat

 - All flights between Australia and Ethiopia/Egypt and Australia (inc domestic from your preferred capital city)

 - All ticketable air taxes (may be subject to change)

 - All accommodation (twin-share)